QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     The [comparison table](https://www.nitrokey.com/#comparison) shows the features and how the Nitrokeys compare.
 The **Nitrokey 3** listed there will have a combined feature set.

+    For the models which support HOTP and TOTP, there are 3 slots for HOTP and 15 for TOTP.
+NitroKeys which can act as a password manager can store 16 different credentials and encrypt them using the same password as the OpenPGP interface.

     The Nitrokey has an open source firmware, unlike the Yubikey.
 The firmware on modern NitroKey models (except the **NitroKey Pro 2**) are updatable.

     [Visit nitrokey.com](https://www.nitrokey.com){ .md-button .md-button--primary } [Privacy Policy](https://www.nitrokey.com/data-privacy-policy){ .md-button }